 Traditionally, Frayer Models are used for learning and practicing vocabulary.
 The box titles may vary, but commonly used are definition, characteristics, sentence, examples, non-examples, and picture.
 The Frayer Model gives students discrete sections to focus on one aspect of the vocabulary word at a time.
 As this graphic organizer is very easy to use, many teachers have adapted the Frayer Model for other purposes.
 By changing the titles of each box, teachers can provide a powerful framework for whatever their students need.

-To make Frayer Model worksheets, click the "Use this Template" button below.
+To make Frayer Model worksheets, click the "Customize this Example" button below.
 Once you're in the Storyboard Creator, click on each of the elements on the template to change them to fit your needs.
 When you're done, hit save and follow the instructions.
 You can print off your worksheet from the next screen, or it will be saved to your account.

 This pricing structure is only available to academic institutions.
 Storyboard That accepts purchase orders.